 Jump to:

-What is coconut sago?
+What is mango sago?

-This coconut mango sago recipe is incredibly easy to make and requires only 4 ingredients!
+Our mango sago recipe is incredibly easy to make and requires only 4 ingredients!

 - Sago pearls - Sometimes also labeled as tapioca pearls or have these two characters on the bag: 西米 (xī mí).
 Sago pearls are tiny (usually) white pearls, but sometimes you may find the rainbow colored sago pearls.
 Don't confuse them with boba pearls, also can be called tapioca pearls!

-How to make mango coconut sago
+How to make mango sago

 📝 Note: If you prefer a more pudding like consistency, refrigerate for about 2-4 hours or overnight.